jon-harper/jon-harper.github.io/docs/abs/about.md

 - Thermoplastic (can be heated repeatedly without damage)
 - Affordable and easily sourced
 - Rigid & impact resistant
-- High continuous service temperature
+- High continuous use temperature
-- Easily machined
+- Can be machined
 - Can be painted
 - Can be chemically glued
 - Good heat insulator